Lie groups of Poisson diffeomorphisms: Poisson geometry: Lagrangians and diffeomorphisms

-This is a locally finitely generated subalgebra of $\Gamma(\AA)$ and therefore by the Serre-Swan theorem corresponds to a vector bundle $[\AA;\BB]\rightarrow M$ that inherits a Lie algebroid structure from $\AA$ \cite{gualtierili2014,lanius2020}.
+If $Z\subset M$ is a closed hypersurface, this is a locally finitely generated subalgebra of $\Gamma(\AA)$ and therefore by the Serre-Swan theorem corresponds to a vector bundle $[\AA;\BB]\rightarrow M$ that inherits a Lie algebroid structure from $\AA$ \cite{gualtierili2014,lanius2020}.
 The Lie algebroid $[\AA;\BB]\Rightarrow M$ is the \textit{rescaling} of $\AA$ by $\BB$.

 \begin{example} Let $(M, Z)$ be a smooth log-manifold.
 Then $TZ\Rightarrow Z$ is a subalgebroid of $TM$, and the rescaling $[TM;TZ]$ is exactly the log-tangent bundle $T_ZM$ from Example \ref{ex:logsymplectic}. \end{example} \begin{example}[Zero-rescalings] The zero algebroid $0_Z\Rightarrow Z$ is a subalgebroid of any Lie algebroid $\AA\Rightarrow M$.
 Then $[\AA; 0_Z]$ is called the \textit{zero-rescaling} of $\AA$ over $Z$.
-In the case that $\AA=TM$, we obtain the $0$-tangent bundle ${}^0T_ZM$. \end{example}
+In the case that $\AA=TM$, the resulting algebroid is called the \textit{0-tangent bundle} $^0T_ZM$.
+It's sections correspond to vector fields on $M$ that vanish over $Z$. \end{example}

 \begin{example}[Scattering manifolds] More interesting is the zero-rescaling of $T_ZM$ over $Z$.
 The resulting Lie algebroid ${}^{sc}T_ZM=[T_ZM;0_Z]$ is the \textit{scattering-tangent} bundle.
 A Poisson structure $\pi$ in $M$ is scattering-symplectic when it lifts to a symplectic structure $\omega=\pi^{-1}$ on ${}^{sc}T_ZM$.
 We refer to $(M, Z, \omega)$ as a scattering-symplectic manifold.